RMS-300v2 has general purpose I/O pins and Buttons for custom applications!

-Below is a picture of the RMS-300v2 user programmable push button.
-Use this button to manually control devices, or use it for onsite testing of alerts or scripts.
+Below is a picture of the RMS-300v2 user programmable push buttons.
+Use these buttons to manually control devices, or use them for onsite testing of alerts or scripts.

 Below is a screen shot of the RMS-300v2 Push Button 1 setup page.
 Add email alerts and run custom scripts or programs when the button is pushed.

 When the RMS-300v2 is booting up it first checks to see if Button 1 is being held down.
 If Button 1 is held down then all of the configuration files in /etc are re-written bringing the RMS-300v2 unit to a factory default condition.

 When the ALARM LEDS on the RMS-300v2 board perform a flashing sequence, the Linux OS has fully booted and normal button operation can commence.